The Utah Legislature Goes For Less Transparency — And More Power

 Rep. Jim Dunnigan, R-Taylorsville, remarked that many fellow members of the legislature requested the change, “expressing concern that when they are trying to get ready for the day, the media, the journalists are there — and they would like the time to prepare” in quiet, without journalists hovering nearby, according to the Tribune.

-That wasn’t convincing to the Standard-Examiner editorial board.
+That wasn’t convincing to the Standard-Examiner.

-“When you ban journalists from the floor of the Utah House, you’re not just cutting off the media — you’re avoiding the public,” the board wrote.
+“When you ban journalists from the floor of the Utah House, you’re not just cutting off the media — you’re avoiding the public,” the newspaper wrote.
 “But that doesn’t matter to Rep. Jim Dunnigan or the House Rules Committee.”

 In the committee, several reporters opposed the resolution.
 Among them was Tribune Editor Jennifer Napier-Pearce.
 She said it would limit time with lawmakers that’s already difficult to obtain — and makes the Legislature look like it’s hiding things, the Tribune reported.